Types of Perch to catch in North American Waters

 YELLOW PERCH

-The species is similar and morphologically akin to the European perch (Perca fluviatilis) and is often thought of as a different species from its European counterpart.
+The species is similar and morphologically akin to the European perch (Perca fluviatilis) and is often considered a different species from its European counterpart.
 Other names commonly associated with yellow perch are coontail, largemouth bass lake perch, and raccoon perch.

 Appearance